 If you have any questions please get in touch with us at [email protected] or 01 415 0429.

-The course is due to commence on Tuesday, 7th May 2019 in Griffith College Dublin.
+The course is due to commence on Tuesday, 11th February 2020 at Griffith College Dublin Main Campus.
 Contact [email protected] for further information.

 This course will run over three days from 9.30am to 5.00pm, course dates outlined below.

 Prior knowledge and experience within an IT environment.

 If you are 23 years or over from the 1st January of this year, you can apply for this course directly using the College’s online application form.